soniacweb/potterworld/README.md

 Our app comprises of 5 main pages: Welcome, House Sorting, Characters, Spells, and Hogwarts- A History.

-`Welcome` page: the user can enter by selecting the button to direct them to the house Sorting Page with more options.
+`Welcome` page: the user can enter by selecting the button to direct them to the `House Sorting` page with more options.

-Within `House Sorting`, there are 4 options the user can select: House Sorting, Characters, Spells, and Hogwarts- A History.
+Within `House Sorting`, there are 4 options the user can select: `House Sorting`, `Characters`, `Spells`, and `Hogwarts- A History`.

 `House Sorting` is a feature we are still working on- where the API provides random allocatiobn of house, we wanted to construct a quiz to then 'sort' the user into a house.